RichardDeodutt/Deployment-3/README.md

 - Set the `Name and tags` `Name` to anything you want, `Application and OS Images (Amazon Machine Image)` to Ubuntu 64-bit (x86), `Instance type` to t2.micro.

-- Set the `Key pair(login)` to any keypair you have access to or create one, `Network Settings` set the security group to one with ports 80, 8080 and 22 open or create one with those ports open.
+- Set the `Key pair(login)` to any keypair you have access to or create one. `Network Settings` set the security group to one with ports 80, 8080 and 22 open or create one with those ports open.
 For `Network` use the default VPC and network settings.
 Launch with `default settings` for the rest is fine.

 - `SSH or connect` to the ec2 when it is running.